Interview Query

 Overview

-To land an analytics data science job at DoorDash, you have to pass one to two case study interviews.
+You must pass one to two case study interviews to land an analytics data science job at DoorDash.
 These interviews typically take place in the second round, following your initial screening, and they are designed to assess both your analytical skills AND your coding prowess.

 To be more specific, analytics case studies test your ability to